 - Lead a lot of meetings and/or workshops

 So how does it work?

 We develop bespoke interventions to address real learning needs.
-20 years practical experience of designing for and facilitating groups and deep understanding of human dynamics and systems, combined with significant ongoing investment in exploration of new methods, means we bring the best ‘tried and tested’ approaches along with new ones to support people in their learning.
+20 years practical experience of designing for and facilitating groups and a deep understanding of human dynamics and systems, combined with significant ongoing investment in exploration of new methods, means we bring the best ‘tried and tested’ approaches alongside new ones to support people in their learning.

-If traditional training is not working for you on its own, or not appropriate in your context, a learning lab may be the way to go.
-It combines the best of theories and mental models, practical tools and techniques, supported experimentation, shared and individual experience, intra and inter-personal reflection, quality feedback, and applied practice.
+If traditional training is not working on its own, or not appropriate in your context, a learning lab may be the way to go.
+It combines the best of theories & mental models, practical tools & techniques, supported experimentation, shared & individual experience, intra & inter-personal reflection, applied practice, and quality feedback.

-You can access the learning no matter what level of experience you bring to it and we believe the impact can be profound.
+The beauty of this approach is also in its inclusivity – you can access the learning no matter what level of experience you bring to it – and we believe the impact can be profound.

 In our client's words

 Head of L&D, for a Fortune, Global Top 100 Company

 “The context for this work and the journey that L&D are on to support the organisation in working more effectively [..] is that we invest heavily in individuals and individual skillsets.